 Falls From Height

 Falls from a height on construction sites are some of the most common – and avoidable – safety hazards many workers face.
 Unfortunately, falls don’t have to be from great heights to be fatal.
-A bad fall from a low scaffolding is all it can take.
+A bad fall from a scaffolding accident is all it can take.

-The fact is many falls could be avoided altogether if workers are provided with proper personal safety equipment, ensure that proper harnesses, scaffolding, ladders are used and make sure the work surface is stable and free from obstacles.
+The fact is many falls could be avoided altogether if workers are provided with proper personal safety equipment, ensure that proper harnesses, scaffolding, and ladders are used and make sure the work surface is stable and free from obstacles.